 This can be a good option if you’re short on cash, want to reduce your footprint immediately, and don’t mind ceding ownership to another company.
 You may also have the chance to own the panels down the road after paying back the installment costs.

-Also a good read: 4 Simple Tips To Transition To A Healthy & Green Home
+Also, 4 Simple Tips To Transition To A Healthy & Green Home is a good read.

 A downside of leasing is that the contracts are often very long.
 Aside from going green, a key benefit is saving money and potentially making money on generated solar electricity.
-This benefit is ceded to another company for an extended time.
+Unfortunately, this benefit is ceded to another company for an extended time.

 Andrew is a Content Associate for LendEDU – a website that helps consumers with their finances.
-When he’s not working, you can find Andrew hiking or hanging with his cats Colby & Tobi.
+You can find Andrew hiking or hang out with his cats, Colby & Tobi when he’s not working.